-Today, 4 out 5 children survive, but often with serious long term side effects caused by their treatment or their cancer.
+Today, 4 out 5 children survive at least 5 years, but often with serious long term side effects caused by their treatment or their cancer.

 Considerable progress has been made in the past 50 years in the treatment of some childhood cancers, but this is not the case for all types.

 It is impossible to measure the impact that childhood cancer has on it’s victims and their families by using statistics but research funding decisions are often based on numbers.
 Here are some facts about childhood cancer for you to consider: